lerna-lite/lerna-lite/packages/version/README.md

 ### `--signoff-git-commit`

-Adds the `--signoff` flag to the git commit done by lerna version when executed.
+Adds the `--signoff` flag to the git commit done by ws-roller version when executed.

 > Note: This is different from `--sign-git-commit` which is about gpg signatures.